The key to understanding mathematics

-As a provider of Singapore maths programs, many people ask us “What is Singapore maths?”
-It’s a good question, so here we attempt to enlighten you.
-Singapore maths is a developmentally designed curriculum for teaching math concepts and problem solving.
+Singapore maths is a developmentally designed curriculum for teaching maths concepts and problem solving.
 It is well respected and used in schools and as a home school curriculum worldwide.
 Unlike many curriculums that only use pictorial and abstract problems, Singapore maths uses a spiral approach and always begins with concrete models that children manipulate to discover what the numerals and the functions of maths represent.

-Many academic studies have been conducted on the benefit of the Singapore maths curriculum that validate its methods as preferable to traditional mathematics instruction.
+Many academic studies have been conducted on the benefit of the Singapore maths curriculum that validate its methods over traditional maths instruction.
 Its focus on problem solving instead of computation has proven to be highly successful, in both classroom and homeschool settings.
 So how is Singapore maths different from other maths curriculums?

 Discovery approach to problem solving

 Although many maths curriculums recommend the concrete-pictorial-abstract progression, few adequately address the value of allowing students to discover multiple strategies to solve a problem.
-Often, teachers directly teach a single strategy and expect all students to use it, but by exploring many different problem-solving strategies, for example drawing a picture, children see mathematics as a challenging puzzle to solve instead of a rote memorisation of steps to follow.
-When a problem is introduced, the teacher allows the students to explore and discover different strategies that work.
-Even more important, before using a textbook or directly teaching a lesson, the teacher and the students discuss which problem-solving strategies were effective.
+Teachers usually directly teach a single strategy and expect all students to use it, but by exploring many different problem-solving strategies, for example drawing a picture, children see mathematics as a challenging puzzle to solve instead of a rote memorisation of steps to follow.
+With Singapore maths, when a teacher introduces a problem, the students explore and discover different strategies that work.
+More importantly, before using a textbook or directly teaching a lesson, the teacher and the students discuss which problem-solving strategies were effective.

-In addition to the exploration and discovery of multiple problem-solving strategies at the beginning of a lesson, Singapore maths adds journaling as a step in the process to anchor the students.
-Discussion and journaling connects the student’s thought process to the problem and gives them the opportunity to write, read and discuss the vocabulary of mathematics.
+In addition to the exploration and discovery of multiple problem-solving strategies at the beginning of a lesson, Singapore maths adds journalling as a step in the process to anchor the students.
+Discussion and journalling connect the student’s thought process to the problem and gives them the opportunity to write, read and discuss the vocabulary of mathematics.
 This extra step ensures that the vocabulary and process are both integrated into a student’s memory.

 The value of dialogue

 Basic maths instruction emphasises the mastery of computation.
 Singapore maths uses computation as one component of the problem-solving process.
-It frames problem solving as an exploration and encourages the discovery of multiple ways to find a solution.
-By using higher order thinking to combine mathematical reasoning and computation, Singapore maths builds confidence in students.
-Students do not see mathematics as boring or difficult.
-Instead, they see it as an interesting challenge to overcome.
+It frames problem solving as an exploration, encouraging students to discover multiple ways to find a solution.
+Singapore maths uses higher-order thinking to combine mathematical reasoning and computation, which builds confidence in students.
+Students do not see maths as boring or difficult but an interesting challenge to overcome.

-If you’re wanting to learn more about Singapore maths, and especially particular aspects of it, spend some time watching Dr Yeap Ban Har’s videos.
+If you want to learn more about Singapore maths, and more particular aspects of it, spend some time watching Dr Yeap Ban Har’s videos.
 He is a renowned expert on Singapore maths.